How to Teach a Dog to Stop Mouthing and Nipping

 Why do Dogs Mouth and Nip?

-Dogs mouth and nip for a variety of reasons.
-One of the most common activities is play.
+Dog’s mouth and nip for a variety of reasons.
+One of the most common activities they do this for is play.
 This is especially true for puppies.

-They use their mouths to explore their surroundings.
-They also interact with objects, people, and other animals.
+Puppies use their mouths to explore their surroundings.
+They also interact with objects, people, and other animals usingt their mouth.
 This behavior is natural and helps them learn about the world around them.
+So mouthing is a common way for young puppies to learn about the world.

-Puppies often chew more when they are teething.
-Chewing helps ease the pain from their new teeth.
+Another reason dogs mouth is when they are teething as a puppy.
+Chewing helps ease the pain from their new teeth coming in.
 This teething process can last for several months.
 Additionally, dogs may mouth when they’re excited, such as when they’re happy to see you or eager to engage in play.

 If a dog does not get enough exercise or mental stimulation, it may mouth things.
 This behavior helps them release extra energy or get attention.
 Sometimes, mouthing is unintentionally reinforced by owners who inadvertently reward the behavior with attention or play.

 Mouthing is a normal behavior for dogs.
+Espeically for dogs who are anxious or excited.
 However, it’s important to teach them how to interact with people properly.
-To stop unwanted mouthing, do not encourage the behavior.
+To stop unwanted dog mouthing, the first thing to do is not encourage the behavior, lol.

 Instead, teach alternative behaviors, such as sitting or fetching, that can redirect the dog’s energy.
 Improving basic training with commands like “leave it,” “sit,” “stay,” and “go to bed” can help your dog.
 These cues teach your dog self-control.
 They also show when mouthing is not okay.

-As the in-home dog training session went on, I noticed more unwanted behaviors; not just mouthing and nipping.
-To help the guardian stop Athena from being loud, I spent a few minutes sharing dog training tips.
+As the in-home dog training session went on, I noticed more unwanted behaviors than just mouthing and nipping.
+To help the guardian stop Athena from being loud, I spent a few minutes sharing some other dog training tips.
 These tips should help her redirect the dog or show that the behavior is not wanted.

 Another tactic the guardian can use is called negative punishment.
 This means taking away something the dog enjoys; in this case, her guardian.